Patagonian mara: Social behavior and reproduction

 Maras make a number of vocalizations during grazing or slow locomotion.
 When seeking contact, a mara emits an inflected "wheet" while a low, repetitive grunt is made when following a conspecific.
 Maras tooth chatter and emit low grunts when threatened.
 They also produce a series of short grunts when grooming.
 Scent marking is used by maras for complex and intense social interactions.
 Maras stretch and sniff the soil and then sit upright with an arched back and the anogenital area flattened to the ground, a process known as anal digging.
 In addition, a male stands on his hind legs and urinates on a female's rump, to which the female responds by spraying a jet of urine backwards into the face of the male.
 The male's urination is meant to repel other males from his partner, while the female's urination is a rejection of any approaching male when she is not receptive.
 Both anal digging and urination are more frequent during the breeding season and are more commonly done by males.

 Status

 Patagonian maras are considered to be a near threatened species.
 Historically, maras have ranged from north-central Argentina south almost to Tierra del Fuego.
 Nevertheless, maras have been greatly affected by hunting and habitat alteration and have been extirpated in some areas, including Buenos Aires Province.
 Mara skins have been used for bedspreads and rugs.

+A population as big as 200 maras lives in the Al Marmoom Desert Conservation Reserve, in the central part of the United Arab Emirates, possibly from escaped pets.